NeuralCoder3/SOOCaml-frontend/README.md

 # OCaml Version of SOSML

+Note: The website with server backing is http://89.58.5.223/ (new: http://soocaml.ultrasrv.de/).

 The goal is to update SOSML to support OCaml.

 There are multiple ways to do this: